JuliaParallel/Dagger.jl/README.md

 ### Fault-tolerence and UI

 Since the DAG has enough information to recompute nodes or chunks from any failed point, fault-tolerance can be built into the system. `compute` and `gather` take a first argument which is the `Context` type and pass it throughout the computation.
 There can be a centralized way of signalling what is currently going on in the cluster which can then be visualized with more UI to read error messages, restart computation and so on.

+###

+We thank the NIH for supporting this work at MIT.